Chorus One Knowledge Base

 Financial institutions typically prefer direct engagement with trusted staking service providers to ensure due diligence and favorable terms.

-Stakewise v3 caters to this preference by enabling institutions and exchanges to create private vaults, allowing exclusive collaboration with chosen operators and staking clients.
+StakeWise V3 caters to this preference by enabling institutions and exchanges to create private vaults, allowing exclusive collaboration with chosen operators and staking clients.

 Vault tokens from staking represent staked ETH, offering institutions the flexibility to enable liquidity and utility within their ecosystem.